About

 I’m Nilo Pedrazzini (IPA: [ˈniˑlo pedraˈtːsiˑni], or something like knee-law pay-drah-tsee-knee).
 Born and raised in bleak Sesto San Giovanni, in Northern Italy, I’ve been living in the UK since 2014.

-I was previously a Research Software Engineer at Oxford, within the Digital Scholarship @ Oxford project (DiSc) and a Research Associate at the Turing Institute, within the Living with Machines project
+I was previously a Turing Research Fellow at The Alan Turing Institute, Research Software Engineer at Oxford, within the Digital Scholarship @ Oxford project (DiSc), and a Research Associate at the Turing Institute, within the Living with Machines project.

 Current work and main research areas